A London institution and tourist favourite with a penchant for handmade crafts, goods and antiques.

 Top tip: Covent Garden Market is always heaving but early evening, especially in the summer, as it’s winding down, is rather magical.
 And while you’re there, pop in to nearby Jubilee Market, which hosts around 100 stalls.
 Alim Kheraj

 Offering a range of world-class fashion, beauty and lifestyle stores, Covent Garden is one of London’s hottest shopping destinations.
 From Apple to Tom Ford, Mulberry to Paul Smith and Petersham Nurseries to Benjamin Pollock’s Toy Shop, the area boasts a unique blend of global and independent brands curated to satisfy every shopping need in London.

 Whether it’s breakfast or brunch, pre-theatre dining or burgers alfresco, Covent Garden is a foodie’s paradise, filled with a diverse array of gastronomic options to suit all taste buds morning ‘til night.
 With renowned five-star restaurants including the likes of Frenchie, Henrietta, The Oystermen and Balthazar.
-This year, Sushi Samba, Petersham Nurseries, Cora Pearl and RedFarm have opened around the iconic neighborhood.
+New additions include, SUSHISAMBA, Petersham Nurseries, Cora Pearl, Mariage Frères and RedFarm around the iconic neighborhood.

 Discover Covent Garden’s rich heritage through the centuries, from orchard garden of Westminster Abbey to London’s first residential square to London’s wholesale fruit and vegetable market.

 An area also synonymous with performance, from humble beginnings recorded by Samuel Pepys as the birthplace of the ‘Punch & Judy’ puppeteer show, to the home of street performance today.